07 Nov Trump’s Golden Touch – The Impact of Trump’s Candidacy on the Price of Gold

 While the following outlook may be worrying, it’s not unreasonable:

 “…The election of Donald Trump in the US would likely cause the stock market to crash and plunge the world into recession…”

 Simon Johnson, former chief economist of the IMF, professor at MIT Sloan, and a senior fellow at the Peterson Institute for International Economics

-Whether these pessimistic scenarios materialize or not, remains to be seen, but prudent investors clearly prefer to be on the safe-side, and are already shifting funds into safe havens, of which gold has always been a preferred option.
-Should Trump actually win it’s reasonable to assume this trend will continue, driving gold prices even higher, at least until his presidency will take clearer form.
+Whether these pessimistic scenarios materialize or not, remains to be seen, but prudent investors clearly prefer to be on the safe side and are already shifting funds into safe havens, of which gold has always been a preferred option.
+Should Trump actually win it’s reasonable to assume this trend will continue, driving Price Of Gold even higher, at least until his presidency will take clearer form.

 Real Clear Politics – average Trump poll results

 World Gold Council – gold prices